dnndev/xmp-docs/form-controls/control-datasource.md

 summary: >-
   Use this optional tag if you want to bind a list-based control to a set of data.
-A good example would be providing the user with a drop down list of states (in the US) or a list of departments in a co...
+A good example would be providing the user with a drop down list of states (in the US) or a list of departments in a company or a list of job titles, etc. You can supply more than one `<ControlDataSource>` per form definition and you can use the `<ControlDataSource>` as the source for multiple controls within your form.
 keywords:
   - control
   - data